 Academica Dade, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
 The agreement calls for a fee on a per student basis.

-The agreement is with Pinecrest Academy, Inc. for a period of five years, through June 30, 2021, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2021, the School incurred \$389,925, in fees.
+The agreement is with Pinecrest Academy, Inc. through June 30, 2022, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+During the year ended June 30, 2021, the School incurred approximately \$357,075, in fees.

-Note 5 - Transactions with other divisions of Pinecrest Academy, Inc.
+Note 5 - Transactions With Other Divisions of Pinecrest Academy, Inc.

-For the fiscal year ended June 30, 2021, the School's facility was shared with Pinecrest Glades Preparatory Middle High WL#7027 (a charter schools under Pinecrest Academy, Inc.).
+For the fiscal year ended June 30, 2021, the School's facility was shared with Pinecrest Glades Preparatory Academy WL#2031 (a charter schools under Pinecrest Academy, Inc.).
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools.
-In addition, the student activities account for both charters was recorded in the School's books.
-At year end the school had a due from Pinecrest Glades Preparatory Middle High of \$101,369 in relation to lease allocation expense.
+In addition, the student activities account for both charters was recorded in the books of Pinecrest Glades Preparatory Academy.
+As of year end, the School had a due to Pinecrest Glades Preparatory Academy of \$101,369 in relation to rent expense allocation.

 Pinecrest Academy, Inc. charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-Pinecrest Glades Academy paid Pinecrest Academy, Inc. approximately \$130,050 in connection with these charges during the year.
+Pinecrest Glades Preparatory Academy Middle High School paid Pinecrest Academy, Inc. approximately \$131,750 in connection with these charges during the year.